francodacosta/caparica/README.md

 ```

 ### Documentation
->  Please Be sure to read the documentation, make sure you understand the client and server parts of Caparica.
+>  Please be sure to read the documentation, make sure you understand the client and server parts of Caparica.
 >
 >  The latest documentation can be found on the [docs folder](docs/index.md)

-## Sign a request
+## Sign a request _(on the client)_

 ```php
 use Caparica\Crypto\RequestSigner;